412th Test Wing: USAF flight testing

-In the late 1970s, the Wing flew flight tests on the F-15C Eagle with its advanced engine and fire-control system; the single-engine F-16C Fighting Falcon with its revolutionary, "fly-by-wire" flight control system; and the Rockwell B-1A and the later B-1B Lancer in the 1980s with its multitude of highly sophisticated offensive and defensive systems.
+In the late 1970s, the Wing flew flight tests on the McDonnell Douglas F-15C Eagle with its advanced engine and fire-control system; the single-engine F-16C Fighting Falcon with its revolutionary, "fly-by-wire" flight control system; and the Rockwell B-1A and the later B-1B Lancer in the 1980s with its multitude of highly sophisticated offensive and defensive systems.
 These planes more than bore out the prophecy concerning the ever-increasing importance of systems testing and integration.
 At a remote location in 1978 and 1979, an AFFTC test pilot and a pair of flight test engineers were engaged in proof-of-concept testing with Lockheed's "low-observable" technology demonstrator, dubbed "Have Blue."
 The successful conduct of these tests led immediately to the development of a new subsonic attack aircraft that was designated the F-117A Nighthawk.

-The wing performed free-flight testing of the Space Transportation System (STS) for NASA from 1978–1980, and in April 1981 recovered the shuttle Columbia following the first-ever orbital mission of a reusable spacecraft.
-The wing continues to provide an alternate landing site services for STS recovery, most recently for the Atlantis during its STS-117 mission.
+The wing performed free-flight testing of the Space Shuttle for NASA from 1978 to 1980, and in April 1981 recovered the shuttle Columbia following the first-ever orbital mission of a reusable spacecraft.
+The wing continued to provide alternate landing site services for STS recovery for many years, including for the 'Atlantis' during the STS-117 mission in June 2007.

 The dual-role F-15E Strike Eagle was developed in the 1980s and went on to demonstrate remarkable combat effectiveness in the 1991 Persian Gulf conflict.
-The Low Altitude Navigation and Targeting Infrared for Night, or LANTIRN, system revolutionized air-to-ground combat operations during the Gulf War by the same conflict by denying Saddam Hussein's forces the once comforting sanctuary of night.
-The wing deployed support personnel and equipment to Southwest Asia for Operation Desert Shield and Operation Desert Storm from, August 1990 – March 1991.
+The Low Altitude Navigation and Targeting Infrared for Night, system revolutionized air-to-ground combat operations during the Gulf War by denying Saddam Hussein's forces the once comforting sanctuary of night.
+The wing deployed support personnel and equipment to the Middle East for Operation Desert Shield and Operation Desert Storm from August 1990 – March 1991.
 While deployed, it performed tests on radar and weapons system accuracy.

 The late 1980s also witnessed the arrival of the first giant flying wing to soar over the base in nearly 40 years.
 The thin silhouette, compound curves and other low-observable characteristics of the B-2 Spirit bomber represented third-generation stealth technology, following the SR-71 and F-117.